Israel's military begins its ground offensive in Gaza City and thousands of residents flee

 Rubio thanked Qatar, which has been a key negotiator in efforts to reach a ceasefire, for playing that role, according to a statement from his office, which did not directly acknowledge the Israeli strike.
 He also highlighted the countries’ close ties.

-Arab and Muslim nations denounced the strike at a summit Monday but stopped short of any major action targeting Israel, highlighting the challenge of pressuring Israel into changing course.
+Arab and Muslim nations denounced the strike at a summit Monday but stopped short of any major action targeting Israel.

 Egypt escalates its rhetoric against Israel

-Egypt, which has had a peace deal with Israel for decades and has also served as a mediator in the war in Gaza, appears to be losing its patience with Israel.
+Egypt, which has had a peace deal with Israel for decades and has also served as a mediator in the war, appears to be losing its patience.

 Egypt's president, Abdel-Fattah el-Sissi, described Israel as “an enemy” in a fiery speech at the Qatar summit Monday.
-It was the first time an Egyptian leader used the term since the two countries established diplomatic ties in 1979, said Diaa Rashwan, head of Egyptian government's State Information Service.
+It was the first time an Egyptian leader used the term since the two countries established diplomatic ties in 1979, said Diaa Rashwan, head of Egypt's State Information Service.

-Qatar’s emir also used unusually strong language to denounce Israel at the summit.

 Egypt was the first Arab country to establish ties with Israel and their peace treaty is seen as a cornerstone for stability in the volatile region.